muggy8/improbable/have-and-havenot/fm9kS34V.md

 "I...
 I understand Master Mikay...
 I'll take care of things from here.
 Please get some rest and take care of yourself."
 Ethan answered.

-"Thanks Ethan" I murmured in response as I turned around and left the school grounds.
+"Thanks, Ethan" I murmured in response as I turned around and left the school grounds.

 ## <center>...</center>

 The following days after the exam didn't go by easy.

-I tried my best to find Phanna but, as I expected, they were no where to be found.
+I tried my best to find Phanna but, as I expected, they were nowhere to be found.

 There's a pretty high chance that Phanna has already left the Mountainpass area.